 Stylus are great for precise graphic designing and digital art.
 However, you should note that there is a significant difference between an active and a passive stylus.

-A passive stylus is a non electronic device use generally for navigation.
+A passive, or a capacitive, stylus is a non electronic device use generally for navigation.
 They have a thick pointer and thus are not capable of delivering the control and precision and graphic designer may need.

 Active Stylus, on the other hand, are electronic devices.
 These have a pin point accuracy and a have a pointed the size of a usual ball pen.